joao-frohlich/cpython/Doc/reference/datamodel.rst

    pair: complex; number

-These represent complex numbers as a pair of machine-level double precision floating-point numbers.
-The same caveats apply as for floating-point numbers.
+These represent complex numbers as a pair of machine-level double precision floating point numbers.
+The same caveats apply as for floating point numbers.
 The real and imaginary parts of a complex number ``z`` can be retrieved through the read-only attributes ``z.real`` and ``z.imag``.